snipe/snipe-it/installation/server/docker.md

 LDAP_RESULT_EMAIL=email
 LDAP_AUTHENTICATION_FILTER_QUERY="uid="
 ```
-* First get a MySQL container running.
+First get a MySQL container running.
 MySQL 5.6 or earlier are easiest.

 ```sh
 docker run --name snipe-mysql --env-file=my_env_file -d -p $(docker-machine ip b2d)::3306 mysql:5.6
 ```

-**WARNING:** Newer MySQL containers (5.7 and later, or MariaDB) may run in strict-mode by default, and the initial
-migrations and application setup will fail in strict mode.
-If you want to use one of those versions, you need to disable strict
+**WARNING:** Newer MySQL containers (5.7 and later, or MariaDB) may run in strict-mode by default, and the initial migrations and application setup will fail in strict mode.
+If you want to use one of those versions, you need to disable strict mode first!
-mode first!

 That should set you up with your database to use.
 (You can also specify environment variables on the command-line instead of the env-file, but that can get very clunky very quickly; see ```docker run --help``` for details)

 * If your Email solution requires its own container, start that container or service.
 Make sure to expose port 587 for mail submission, and use ```--link mail:...```.

+### Start your Snipe-IT container

 Now you can start your Snipe-IT container -
 ```sh